 Medical Wrongful Death

-At The Patient’s Law Firm, your case will be evaluated by a dually-licensed healthcare and legal professional, nurse attorney Christa Carpenter.
-Ms. Carpenter prides herself on responsiveness, dedication, and specialized knowledge in healthcare law.
+At The Patient’s Law Firm, your case will be evaluated by a dually-licensed healthcare and legal professional, nurse attorney Christa Carpenter and attorney Eric Czelusta.
+Both Ms. Carpenter and Mr. Czelusta pride themselves on responsiveness, dedication, and specialized knowledge in healthcare law.